1e0ne1/simpleNN/readme.md

 ### Simple Neural Network

 ## Description
-This is a simple neural network that uses a 7-segment display to show how neural network predicts a value based on inputs.
+This is a simple neural network, built using keras, that uses a 7-segment display to show how neural network predicts a value based on inputs.
 Each segment is mapped to the input data of the Neural network, that uses the following configuration:

 1. Input Neurons: 7
 2. Output Neurons: 10